catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 	</div>
 	<div class="col-sm-2"></div>
 </div>
-50~60Mbps may not sound that much but my last result is around 23Mbps.
+While 50~60Mbps may not sound that much but my last result is around 23Mbps.
 Which mean that i get 2~3X the performance just using USB Hub.
 My theory is that the AMD chipset in my system uses early implementation of USB scheduling so it is a little flaky then using simple USB Hub which is well known technology at this day with better packet queueing and scheduling i get a better